 Research shows that an increased dietary fiber intake (depending on an individual RDI) and whole grains enhance the diversity of gut bacteria.
 The US, compared to other countries worldwide, is said to be the lowest in terms of fiber intake.

 This leads to an impaired gut microbiome and causes an increased risk in chronic non-communicable diseases, like obesity cardiovascular disease, type 2 diabetes, and colon cancer, which are prevalent in the US.

 Experts reveal that there’s a strong connection between the brain and digestive system and that stress can impact the gut flora and cause disturbances in the gut.

-Research indicates that exercise can also enhance the diversity of microbial community in the human gut while the overuse of antibiotics and processed foods can change the gut flora composition and make us vulnerable to disease causing bacteria.
+Exercise is also thought to enhance the “diversity of the microbial community in the human gut while the overuse of antibiotics and processed foods can change the gut flora composition and make us vulnerable to disease-causing bacteria”.